Tejaswireddyallam/GDPFall2024-Group2/README.md

 Today I have contributed in writing relevant content to non-functional requirements and had a meeting with mentor.

 I have analyzed some enhancements like adding admin part to our use case document

+Discussed with the mentor related to changes in usecases on admin part and documented them.